Increasing the Klinse-za caribou population and restoring the landscape

 predators

-predation on caribou by reducing predator densities through Indigenous-led trapping and a provincial aerial program.
+Reducing predator densities through Indigenous-led trapping and a provincial aerial program.

 Restoration